> John Kirkpatrick > Songs > The Nobleman's Wedding

 John Kirkpatrick sang The Nobleman's Wedding in 2007 on his CD Make No Bones.
-He commented in his liner notes:
+He noted:

 Collected by the Hammond brothers, Henry and Robert, from Mrs Crawford in West Milton, Dorset, in 1906 and included in Frank Purslow's selection Marrow Bones published by EFDS Publications in 1965.
 It's a song that only pops up now and again in the various collections from Britain and North America, and I've stared at it in Marrow Bones for years without taking it further.
 What prompted me into action was hearing it from the lips of the current Dorset singer John Waltham, whose version has one crucial detail that differs from the normal set of words, because usually the bride asks to sleep with her mother.
 Suddenly a much clearer light shines on the whole story, which becomes one of the most exquisite tragedies.

 You can head John Waltham's own recording on Farewell to the Green Fields, released in 2003.

 Jim Moray sang Another Man's Wedding in 2016 on his CD Upcetera.
 He noted:

 90% of us end up with the wrong person.
 And that's what makes the jukebox spin.